mukeshpat3l/learningGIT/README.md

 Git Workflow
 Working Copy > Staging area > Repository

+Git Commands:
 1. git init //to initialise
 2. git status //to get the list of unstaged files
  - Changes to be committed (Files added using git add command)
  - Changes not staged for commit (modified: <filenname>)
  - Untracked files (Files NOT added using git add command)
 3. git add . //add all files to ready to get commited - Stage area
 4. git add <file name> //add specific file to ready to get commited - Stage area
 5. git commit -m "commit message" //to commit with message